An Information Theoretic Analysis of Sequential Decision-Making: Information Theoretic Analysis

-With (\ref{MutInforDensChainRule}) we have studied the Wald test based on the mutual information, which reflects the behavior of averages over all observation sequences $\mathsf{Y}_1,\hdots,\mathsf{Y}_{k}$.
-However, the termination behavior of the Wald test depends on the specific realization of the observation sequence and not on the average over all realizations.
-For each individual sequence the Wald test should terminate as early as possible with a predefined error probability.
-Thus, we need an expression reflecting this behavior of the Wald test corresponding to (\ref{MutInforDensChainRule}) but being more restrictive in the sense that it holds for every individual observation process.
-This is achieved by the following equation based on information densities\looseness-1
+As the mutual information by definition is an average over all involved random quantities, (\ref{MutInforDensChainRule}) does not reflect the fact that the termination time of the Wald test depends on the actual realization of the observation sequence.
+Differently, (\ref{MutInforDensChainRule}) describes the behavior of averages over all observation sequences $\mathsf{Y}_1,\hdots,\mathsf{Y}_{k}$.
+To be able to resolve the actual termination behavior, we need an expression reflecting the realization dependent termination time corresponding to (\ref{MutInforDensChainRule}) but being more restrictive in the sense that it holds for every individual observation process.
+For this purpose we state the following.